 Candidates should have a working knowledge of Google documents, Facebook, Twitter, excellent and professional phone and people skills, and enthusiasm for art and creative problem solving!

-Our Production Management fellows learn valuable skills in arts administration and event production through “hands on” experience.
-As key staff members, they play a pivotal role in and out of the CounterPULSE office, assisting the General Manager with all aspects of administration and coordination of CounterPULSE programs.
-This position is active and diverse, with responsibilities including correspondence with patrons and artists; management of databases and important information; and general administrative duties.
-The production fellow also has the opportunity to accrue skills in curatorial strategies and philosophies, and to gain a fundamental understanding of the general ebb and flow of a non-profit community arts space.
-They are also encouraged to attend Board of Directors Meetings and other CounterPULSE activities.
+This fellow learns valuable skills in arts administration and programming through hands-on experience.
+As key staff members, they play a pivotal role in and out of the CounterPulse office, assisting the Operations Manager with all aspects of nonprofit administration, program coordination and live performance production.
+This position is active and diverse, with responsibilities including patron/artist correspondence, database, quickbooks, and office systems management, grant fundraising, as well as professional experience building, implementing, and evaluating programs at CounterPulse.
+The admin fellow also has the opportunity to accrue skills in curatorial strategies and philosophies, and to gain a fundamental understanding of the general ebb and flow of a non-profit community arts space.
+They are also encouraged to attend Board of Directors Meetings and other CounterPulse activities.